Philip-Lorca diCorcia’s ‘Hustlers’

 Between 1990 and 1992, photographer Philip-Lorca diCorcia made five trips to Los Angeles to take photos of male prostitutes in Hollywood.
-In LA’s “Boystown”, a place in West Hollywood, diCorcia approached his subjects.
+DiCorcia first approached his subjects in LA’s “Boystown”, located in West Hollywood.
 Instead of having sexual activities, diCorcia offered to pay after getting photographs of them.

 DiCorcia shows what some people may call a harsh reality.
 Each photo has a name of the subject with his corresponding price.
-These prices of the hustlers are real.
+The prices of these hustlers are real.

 The viewer can see how appealing the shots are but know that behind those photos is the sad truth about life.
 No matter how nice the pose of the boys in the Boystown is, some of the hustlers might have no choice to escape and are forced to live a life that they can’t get out.
 It has been two decades now since the photos were taken, but still, its impact is there.